The Eye as Antenna

 The layered processing itself runs the canonical loop’s forward computational arm as a substrate-coherent stacked cascade.
 Each layer reads the substrate-coherent signal arriving from the previous layer, processes it through chemistry-side machinery (graded-potential synapses at the outer plexiform layer, lateral inhibition through horizontal cells, sign inversion at OFF-bipolar cells, temporal differentiation at amacrine cells), and passes a transformed signal to the next layer.
 The signal that reaches the ganglion cell axon — the optic nerve fibre — is a computed signal, no longer a raw transduction event; the retina is therefore not a passive sensor but the visual system’s first computational layer.
 The chapter takes the cascade only as far as the ganglion output, leaving the optic-nerve signal’s onward processing in the lateral geniculate nucleus and the cortex for the brain arc.

-Centre-Surround Receptive Fields as Substrate-Coherence-Cell Readout
+Center-Surround Receptive Fields as Substrate-Coherence-Cell Readout

-The Mexican-hat profile is then the substrate’s preferred standing-wave readout at the coherence-cell scale: a positive peak at the centre’s coherence-cell core, a negative trough at its boundary, and a return to zero beyond.
+The Mexican-hat profile is then the substrate’s preferred standing-wave readout at the coherence-cell scale: a positive peak at the center’s coherence-cell core, a negative trough at its boundary, and a return to zero beyond.
 The same profile turns up at multiple scales across substrate-organised tissues — the framework anticipates a similar profile for the auditory cochlea’s basilar-membrane place tuning (the next chapter in the perception walk), the somatosensory cortex’s two-point discrimination patterns, and at the cell-biological scale the lateral inhibition between adjacent contact sites in the ER’s three-way junction network.
-The centre-surround is the retina’s chemistry-side implementation of a substrate readout architecture that recurs across the substrate’s preferred geometries.
+The center-surround is the retina’s chemistry-side implementation of a substrate readout architecture that recurs across the substrate’s preferred geometries.

 This places the retina’s first computation — the one Hartline and Kuffler discovered — as a substrate-architecture readout rather than as a feature-detection invention of evolution.
 Evolution discovered the readout because the substrate offered it; the chemistry-side machinery (bipolar cells, horizontal cells, lateral inhibition) implemented what the substrate already structured.
 The ganglion-cell output is therefore not a raw photon count but a substrate-coherence-cell phase report — a measurement of how the visual scene’s electromagnetic content distributes across the retina’s coherence cells.
 The optic nerve carries this report to the brain; the brain arc will take up what is done with it.